bradh352/ansible-scripts/roles/sonic/README.md

 # SONiC Ansible Configuration

-This is an ansible role to try to configure a fresh installation of SONiC, it is designed to work on any switch supported by SONiC.
+This is an ansible role to try to configure an installation of SONiC, it is designed to work on any switch supported by SONiC.
+While it is recommended to use this against a fresh install, in theory it should be able to operate against an already configured installation.

+This role is designed to be indempotent and encapsulate the ***complete*** configuration of the switch.
+It is not meant to perform a manual update of a single setting, instead it reads in the variables set that represent the entirety of the switch configuration and applies the diff of the configuration from the current state.

+In some circumstances this may detect the configuration change is too large and require a reboot, this is true on a fresh installation, and likely if previously configured external to this role, but generally not expected to be needed if previously configured with this role.

 SONiC supported switches are listed here: https://sonic-net.github.io/SONiC/Supported-Devices-and-Platforms.html

 The latest downloads are made available here (the prior link does list some downloads but may not be the best option): https://sonic.software/

-The documentation for config generation is here: https://github.com/sonic-net/sonic-buildimage/blob/master/src/sonic-yang-models/doc/Configuration.md
+The documentation I used for generating the SONiC config is here: https://github.com/sonic-net/sonic-buildimage/blob/master/src/sonic-yang-models/doc/Configuration.md (however this document is incomplete and it is recommended to look at the actual yang models themselves for a complete listing of options).
+In theory someone using this shouldn't need to reference these docs.

 Features currently supported by this role are:
  * BGP unnumbered